google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

 JavaScript library for observing Page Lifecycle API state changes.

 [PageLifecycle.js](https://github.com/GoogleChromeLabs/page-lifecycle)
-[normalizes cross-browser differences in event firing order so that state change [always occur exactly as outlined in the chart and tables in this article (and [do so consistently in all browsers).
+normalizes cross-browser differences in event firing order so that state changes always occur exactly as outlined in the chart and tables in this article (and do so consistently in all browsers).

 ## Developer recommendations for each state {: #developer-recommendations-for-each-state}